halveez/3Dscene2Dimage/README.md

 # 3Dscene2Dimage
 EC601 Placement Exam Demonstrations
 Zachary Halvorson
-August 29, 2020
+August 30, 2020

-In researching and experimenting with various 3D reconstruction programs I tested Alicevision Meshroom for static object reconstruction, WebODM and OpenHeritage for aerial photogrammetry, and a free-trial of professional software from GreenValley International (LiDAR360, LiMapper, LiPowerline)
+In researching and experimenting with various 3D reconstruction programs I tested Alicevision Meshroom for static object reconstruction, WebODM and OpenHeritage for aerial photogrammetry, and a free-trial of professional software from GreenValley International (LiDAR360, LiMapper, LiPowerline) as well as Zephyr3D.

 ### Static Objects